Seattle Knob and Tube Rewiring Service

 How Knob-and-Tube Replacement Connects to Rewiring and Panel Upgrades

 Knob-and-tube replacement is often part of a bigger electrical upgrade path.
-Seattle homeowners replacing older wiring frequently also need broader house rewiring in Seattle, electrical panel replacement, grounded outlet upgrades, and more organized circuits.
+Seattle homeowners replacing older wiring frequently also need broader house rewiring in Seattle, grounded outlet upgrades and outlet installation, electrical panel replacement, and more organized circuits.

 If the existing panel is outdated, undersized, crowded, or not compatible with the new wiring plan, we may recommend electrical panel replacement in Seattle as part of the project.